afoster1029/mlops_final_project/README.md

 ### SHAP Analysis
 SHAP analysis highlighted latitude and longitude as critical features, with custom-engineered features ranking among the top predictors.

+* Geographic features are among the most important (latitude = 1st, longitude = 3rd)
+* Three of our custom features were in the top 7
+Population_per_household:
+* Districts with fewer people per house generally have a higher median house value

 ![SHAP Analysis](results_images/shapely.png)